 What about taxes and tax returns?

-The vast majority of unit owners’ associations are not obliged to file a tax return.
-The decisive factor is whether the condominium has only non-taxable income, exempt income or income on which tax is withheld at a special tax rate.
-An HOA is not a business entity and does not typically have income that is subject to taxation.
+The obligation of the HOA to file a tax return regularly depends on whether the HOA has generated taxable income, for example, from renting out common areas or interest from a bank account.
+If it has no taxable income, the HOA does not have to file a tax return, which is the case for most HOAs that focus only on managing the building.
+The key is whether it has only non-taxable income, exempt income or income on which tax is deducted at a special rate.
+An HOA is not a business entity and typically does not have income that is subject to taxation.
 The majority of income is derived directly from unit owners for the management of the building and grounds.
 This income is not subject to tax.

 The distinction between whether a particular income is income of the HOA or the individual owners and whether the HOA or the unit owner should be taxed is perhaps the most common error.